Casperfeng/intoit-frontend2.0/README.md

 - At least two collaborators have to approve a pull request before it is merged in to dev-branch
 - Always use "Squash and merge" as merge-options

+# Technologies

+GUI is developed with ReactJS using functional components and hooks.
+Redux is used for state management and TypeScript is used for the entire application.

+Styling is done with styled-components.

 # Resources

 [Subject](#subject)